 eggs and keeping them warm enough long enough for the embryos to grow.

-- This type of heat transfer and temperature regulation is called "incubation."
+- We call this type of heat transfer and temperature regulation "incubation."

 - However, females still need to find food and maintain their own bodies, so